 - Bake your own cakes.
 Get handy in the kitchen and bake your own cakes, traybakes and bites to serve with your tea.
 This is not only a great budget option, but also allows you to see exactly what is going inside your treats.

 - Opt for loose-leaf teas.
 Loose-leaf teas are stronger than those found in teabags, and there are some great luxury options available.
-Some great stores to buy from are: Whittards of Chelsea, Fortnum & Mason and Cox & Baloney’s Tea Room.
+Some great stores to buy from are Whittard of Chelsea and Fortnum & Mason.

 I hope you’ve loved this collaboration as much as I have!
 Which is your favourite?
 Were you surprised about how different afternoon teas from around the world are?
 Where have YOU been that served the best afternoon tea in the world?
 Let us know in the comments…

 Like this?
 Pin these ultimate afternoon teas for later!